-Going over to a friend’s house is completely normal.
-Getting ready to out for the night together, having some drinks before a party, or just hanging out is nothing out of the ordinary.
+Going over to a friend’s house is entirely normal.
+Getting ready for the night together, having some drinks before a party, or hanging out is nothing unusual.

 He had all the necessary vaccinations, and the scratch wasn’t too painful, but everyone reacts to it differently.
-One day the dog is sitting next to you on the sofa.
-The moment you extend your hand to pet the dog, he snaps and bites you.
+One day, the dog is sitting next to you on the sofa.
+He snaps and bites you when you extend your hand to pet the dog.

 You are horrified to find that it is a vicious bite that pierces your skin and sounds crushing.
 The dog suddenly attacked you and didn’t appear to be acting normally.
 Now, what can you do?
 You must attend to the wound first before running from the dog.